-The main types of cements in the sandstone reservoirs of the He8 member analyzed samples are siliceous, carbonate, and clay minerals.
-Siliceous cementation takes the form of secondary enlarged edges (Fig. 8a, b) growing around quartz detrital grains, and authigenic quartz crystals filling pores (Fig. 8a).
-The hardness of quartz increases the compaction resistance of the sandstone reservoir, and this allows some primary pores to be sustained at the grain rims, while improving the physical properties of tight sandstone reservoirs (Xi et al., 2019; Wang et al., 2023).
+The main types of cement in the analyzed samples of the sandstone reservoirs in the He8 member are siliceous material, carbonates, and clay minerals.
+Siliceous cementation is in the form of secondary enlarged edges (Fig. 8a, b) growing around detrital quartz grains, and authigenic quartz crystals filling pores (Fig. 8a).
+The hardness of quartz increases the compaction resistance of sandstone reservoirs, and this allows some primary pores to continue to exist at the grain rims while improving the physical properties of tight sandstone reservoirs (Xi et al., 2019; Wang et al., 2023).
 The main types of carbonate cementation are Fe-calcite and Fe-dolomite.
-Due to the coal measures stratigraphic background in the study area, the decomposition of bacteria during eodiagenesis caused the early stratigraphic water to be acidic and lacking in carbonate cement.
-During the late burial process, the thermal evolution of organic matter in the source rock generates hydrocarbon and decarboxylates to produce organic acids and CO2, which keeps the stratigraphic water acidic, and leads to the inability of CaCO3 to precipitate.
-Due to the consumption of organic acids and CO2 in the stages of mesodiagenesis, the pH value of pore water gradually rises to an alkaline environment conducive to the precipitation of calcareous cements, forming Fe-calcite or Fe-dolomite, and filling the intragranular dissolution pores in feldspar grains and intergranular pores (Fig. 8c, d).
-The clay mineral types of sandstone reservoirs are mainly kaolinite, and chlorite and illite can also be observed, while montmorillonite has basically disappeared.
-Based on the calculation of remaining porosity after cementation (Eq.
-(4)), the remaining porosity φ3 ranges from 0.22% to 2.82% (average, 1.22%), and the porosity loss due to cementation changes from 2.40% to 16.80% (average, 8.19%) in the sandstone reservoir of analyzed samples.
+Due to the presence of coal measures in the study area, the decomposition of bacteria during eodiagenesis caused the early stratigraphic water to be acidic and lacking in carbonate cement.
+During the late burial process, the thermal evolution of organic matter in the source rock generated hydrocarbon and decarboxylates to produce organic acids and CO2, which kept the stratigraphic water acidic and led to the inability of CaCO3 to precipitate.
+Due to the consumption of organic acids and CO2 in the mesodiagenesis stages, the pH value of pore water gradually became alkaline which was conducive to the precipitation of calcareous cements, such as Fe-calcite or Fe-dolomite that filled the intragranular dissolution pores in the feldspar grains and intergranular pores (Fig. 8c, d).
+The clay mineral types of the sandstone reservoirs are mainly kaolinite, and chlorite and illite can also be observed; however, montmorillonite has basically disappeared.
+Based on the calculation of the remaining porosity after cementation (Eq.
+(4)), the remaining porosity φ3 ranges from 0.22% to 2.82% (average, 1.22%), and the porosity loss due to cementation changes from 2.40% to 16.80% (average, 8.19%) in the sandstone reservoir in the analyzed samples.

 φ3=P1×P0/Pt (4)